recursive-one/wiki.recursive.one/Emacs.md

 Alternatively, one can use [straight.el](https://github.com/raxod502/straight.el) to install packages from their sources.
 This is even more "declarative and predictable" way to manage packages but I did'n  try it yet.

-# Emacs-scripting
+# Shell scripting

 One can use Emacs as a general purpose scripting language.

-For example, one can integrate [emacs-server](https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html), [/Rofi]() & [/mpv]() to listen Internet-radio and be able to choose a station using GUI.
-Cool stuff!
+For example, one can integrate [emacs-server](https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html), [/Rofi]() & [/mpv]() to listen Internet-radio and be able to choose a station using GUI — [cool stuff](https://isamert.net/2022/03/16/global-interactive-emacs-functions.html)!

 # Org mode